-- 3.59 The Cornwall Local Plan SPD document has set the following targets for CPIR (2010- 2030): - To develop 5,200 dwellings between 2010 and 2030. - For Homes outside the Urban Area (development boundary) are in a separate definition and target referred to as the Rural Target, which is 1000 for CPIR. - 3.60 This Neighbourhood Plan (through the Housing Needs Assessment) has set the target as 1960 dwellings for Redruth Parish between 2010 and 2030. - 3.61 Summary of Redruth NDP Housing Needs Assessment undertaken by AECOM in 2019
+- 3.31 The Cornwall Local Plan SPD document has set the following targets for CPIR (2010- 2030): - To develop 5,200 dwellings between 2010 and 2030. - For Homes outside the Urban Area (development boundary) are in a separate definition and target referred to as the Rural Target, which is 1000 for CPIR.

+3.32 This Neighbourhood Plan (through the Housing Needs Assessment) has set the target as 1960 dwellings for Redruth Parish between 2010 and 2030.
+Appendix 9 SEA has confirmed that Redruth has enough permissions to meet this housing target and no further land needs to be allocated currently.

+3.33 Summary of Redruth NDP Housing Needs Assessment undertaken by AECOM in 2019